akvankorlaar/blog-articles/published/Deep Learning Introduction 1.md

 at data where we already know the answer?
 The reason for this is that our network first needs to learn how different leave sizes and different shrub heights can lead to different shrub species.
-Data such as this, in which you already know the class you want to predict is called **labeled data**.
+Data such as this, in which we already know the class we want to predict is called **labeled data**.
 Data in which we do not know the class we want to predict is called **unlabeled data**.
 It is commonly hard to get alot of labeled data, because it often involes manual work to create.
 In our case the data is completely generated so luckily thats not the case here.
 However, suppose this was 'real' data, it means that expert on shrubs had a list of different leave sizes and shrub heights, and manually had to fill in the shrub species.
 It can take a while to get alot of labeled data that way.